 Next you should specify which of the functions among those that are stored in memory you want to graph (see page 5-6).
-If you do not select specific functions here, the graph operation will draw graphs of all the functions currently stored in memory.
+If you do not select specific functions here, the graph

-- 3. Draw the graph. - You can use the function menu that appears when you press F4 (STYL) in step 2 of the above procedure to select one of the following line styles for each graph. - F1 (-) ...
-Normal (initial default) - F2 (--) ...
-Thick (twice the thickness of Normal) - F3 (\\\\\) ...
+- 3. Draw the graph. - You can use the function menu that appears when you press [F4] (STYL) in step 2 of the above procedure to select one of the following line styles for each graph. - F1(-) ...
+Norm (initial default) - F2 (---) ...
+Thick (twice the thickness of Norm) - [F3] () ...
 Broken (thick broken) - F4 (......) ...
-Dot (dotted) - When simultaneously graphing multiple inequalities, you can use the "Ineq Type" setting on the Setup screen (SHIFT MENU (SETUP)) to specify either of two fill ranges. - F1 (AND) ...
-Fills areas only where the conditions of all of the graphed inequalities are satisfied.
+Dot (dotted) - When simultaneously graphing multiple inequalities, you can use the "Ineq Type" setting on the Setup screen (SHIFT MENU (SETUP)) to specify either of two fill ranges. - F1 (And) Fills areas only where the conditions of all of the graphed inequalities are satisfied.
 This is the initial default.

-F2 (OR) .....
-Fills all areas where the conditions of the graphed inequalities are satisfied.
+F2 (Or) Fills all areas where the conditions of the graphed inequalities are satisfied.